DAS MINSK logo

 Renowned authors such as Katja Oskamp, Florentine Anders, Hendrik Bolz, and Grit Lemke present their books in a variety of ways.

 The readings, moderated by Maria-Christina Piwowarski, take place once a month in Café Hedwig or in the foyer of DAS MINSK.
-The event ticket includes a visit to the exhibition from 5 PM.
+The event ticket includes a visit to the exhibition.
 The events are in German.

 TICKETS